cydriclopez/pgsql-query-json/README.md

  PostgreSQL 14.5 (Debian 14.5-1.pgdg110+1) on x86_64-pc-linux-gnu, compiled by gcc (Debian 10.2.1-6) 10.2.1 20210110, 64-bit
 (1 row)

-# Exit our of Postgresql
+# Exit out of Postgresql
 postgres=# \q

 # We are back into our bash console.
 Try run Angular.